MKuranowski/aiocsv/readme.md

 # aiocsv

 Asynchronous CSV reading and writing.

 ## Installation

-Python 3.6+ is required.
+`pip install aiocsv`.
+Python 3.8+ is required.

-`pip3 install aiocsv`
+This module contains an extension written in C. Pre-build binaries may not be available for your configuration.
+You might need a C compiler and Python headers to install aiocsv.

 ## Usage